-This delicious, homemade spicy mayo by far the easiest and best spicy mayo recipe to make!
+Learn how to make spicy mayo with this quick, easy, step by step recipe.
 It is ready in just 2 minutes and very healthy with zero carbs!

 When I need to snack between meals, I like to reach for a few of my favorite veggie snacks – steamed broccoli or roasted turmeric cauliflower.
 In the past, I would grab my store-bought mayonnaise, mix in some pepper and use that as a quick and easy dip.
 The only problem was that I wasn’t overly fond of the taste of the store-bought mayonnaise as it was always just a bit salty.
 Also, my pepper would not mix in evenly and some parts were a little too spicy.
 Ouch!